vitforlinux-gimp/convertcomic/README.md

 # convertcomic
-A modified version of comicconvert
+A modified version of the original comicconvert

 https://github.com/rumesh986/comicconvert/blob/master/comicconvert

 (ENGLISH)
 Maybe it does fewer things, but the purpose of having PDFs from CBRs or CBZs achieves it.